vesoft-inc/nebula-docs/docs-1.1/nebula-exchange/use-exchange/ex-ug-import-json.md

       batch: 256
       partition: 32

-      # For the isImplicit information, refer to the application.conf file in the nebula-java/tools/exchange/target/classes directory
+      # For the isImplicit information, refer to the application.conf file
+      # in the nebula-java/tools/exchange/target/classes directory.
       isImplicit: true
     }
     # Sets for the target tag